Summary of Service Streams

 Providing Early Childhood Approach Services on behalf of the NDIS

-- Funded by the Federal Government National Disability Insurance Agency to provide intake, assessment, linking and transdisciplinary family-centred early intervention for children aged 0-6; NDIS planning and review of plans for children eligible for the scheme and community capacity building to support inclusion of children with developmental delay and disability
+• Funded by the Federal Government National Disability Insurance Agency to provide intake, assessment, linking and transdisciplinary family-centred early intervention for children younger than 6 with developmental delays and children younger than 9 with disability; NDIS planning and review of plans for children eligible for the scheme and community capacity building to support inclusion of children with developmental delay and disability

-- Teams consist of – Early Intervention Facilitators and Allied Health professionals including Speech Pathologists, Occupational Therapists, Social Workers, Physiotherapists and Psychologists
+• Teams consist of – Early Intervention Facilitators, ECA Coordinators, Senior Coordinators and Team Leaders, with Allied Health professionals including Speech Pathologists, Occupational Therapists, Social Workers, Physiotherapists and Psychologists

 Providing a comprehensive ‘at home’ kindergarten program

-- eKindy provides kids who are unable to attend kindy regularly — either due to distance or because they are not well enough to travel — with a comprehensive ‘at home’ kindergarten program in the year before they enter Prep.
+• eKindy provides kids who are unable to attend kindy regularly — either due to distance, medical condition or travelling/itinerant lifestyle — with a comprehensive ‘at home’ kindergarten program in the year before they enter Prep, through weekly online web sessions and regular contact with the child’s eKindy teacher.

 Building capacity of communities, parents and workforce to support children’s development